The Spirit Of Southern Spain

 Immerse yourself in the rich history and culture of Andalucia on this privately guided tour that combines the Spanish capital with the World Heritage cities of Toledo, Córdoba, Granada and Seville.

-Please note that this is merely a sample of what we can arrange.
+We love this journey through southern Spain, taking in both the capital and the many splendours of Andalucia, but it’s merely a suggestion.
 Any of the tours, activities or hotels below can be tailored to suit your personal tastes and interests.

 Day 1: Madrid

 Upon arrival in Madrid you’ll be met by your driver and transferred to the Gran Hotel Ingles.
 Located in Madrid’s literary quarter, Barrio de las Letras, Gran Hotel Ingles combines contemporary style with Art Deco glamour and sophistication, making it an ideal choice for exploring the Spanish capital.

 After settling in, enjoy a late afternoon stroll through central Madrid with a local history expert.
 The local guides we recommend love nothing more than to share the culture and curiosities of their hometown.
 Start with a wander through ‘Sol’, the real heart of Madrid, before discovering the tiny streets of Los Austrias, the city’s historic centre.
 End with a drink and a tapa before bidding farewell to your guide and deciding whether to stay out for dinner or head back to sample the traditional Spanish dishes of the hotel’s acclaimed restaurant.

 Day 2: Madrid